RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

 Champions (RFM: 5-5-5 range)

-Strategy: Reward and leverage.
-These are your best customers — treat them that way.
+Strategy: Reward them and put them to work.
+These are your best customers.
+Treat them that way.

 • Enroll in VIP loyalty tier with exclusive benefits